radanalyticsio/radanalyticsio.github.io/_applications/var.md

 it's much easier to package up a small amount of data where each worker can get it.

-In order to get this special Spark worker image, we'll use the `-s` flag to `oshinko-deploy.sh`:
+In order to get this special Spark worker image, we'll need to pass a special option to the Oshinko template when we install it in our project.
+Set the `OSHINKO_CLUSTER_IMAGE` variable to `radanalyticsio/workshop-notebook`.
+This image is based on the default cluster image, but it also includes our historical stock data.

-`oshinko-deploy.sh -s willb/var-spark-worker`

 ## Setting up a cluster

 From the OpenShift developer console, visit the Oshinko web interface.
 Use the interface to create a new cluster, and take note of what you've called this cluster.
 The rest of this documentation will assume that your cluster is named `sparky`, and so your master URL is `spark://sparky:7077`.
+Since this application's compute and memory demands are extremely light, you'll get the best performance from a single-worker "cluster," although you can add more nodes if you want to run many simulations.

 ## Adding the notebook application

 The next step is to add the notebook application.
 From the OpenShift developer console, select "Add to Project" and then "Deploy Image."
-We'll be deploying an image with a particular name, so select "Image Name" and then enter `willb/var-notebook:var35`.
+We'll be deploying an image with a particular name, so select "Image Name" and then enter `radanalyticsio/workshop-notebook`.

 Once the `var-notebook` service is visible within the developer console, select "Create Route" and create a public route to the `var-notebook` service, targeting port 8888.
 The public route you create will depend on your DNS configuration, but you can use the [xip.io service](https://access.redhat.com/solutions/2141701) for development and testing.
+If you just select "Create Route," OpenShift will do the right

 <h1 id="usage">Launching and Using the Notebook</h1>